 If GDPR and the Data Protection Act 2018 is not reflected in your school Data Protection Policy, the policy will need to be reviewed.
-It is anticipated that most schools will need to update their Data Protection Policy and, in this regard, please refer to the EA website where further advice and resources are available.
+It is anticipated that most schools will need to update their Data Protection Policy and, in this regard, please refer to the INTO website where further advice and resources will be available from September.